modelica/newsletter/_2020-03/Modelon_impact.md

 Learn more: [www.modelon.com/modelon-impact-introduction/](https://www.modelon.com/modelon-impact-introduction/)

-Modelon also offers [free on-demand webinar](https://www.modelon.com/support/modelon-impact-webinar-2020/) providing an overview and demonstration of Modelon Impact.
+Modelon also offers a free on-demand webinar *[Modelon Impact Introduction](https://www.modelon.com/support/modelon-impact-webinar-2020/)* providing an overview and demonstration of Modelon Impact.

-The second [on-demand webinar](https://www.modelon.com/support/aerospace-system-design-webinar-on-demand/) offers an overview and demonstration of Modelon Impact as the solution for implementing model-based design methods and digital thread.
+The second on-demand webinar *[Aerospace System Design with Modelon Impact](https://www.modelon.com/support/aerospace-system-design-webinar-on-demand/)* offers an overview and demonstration of Modelon Impact as the solution for implementing model-based design methods and digital thread.